Drug tests can detect THC in your urine, blood, hair, and saliva.

 Frequent users who smoke often can expect to test positive for 7 to 10 days following their last use.
 Most frequent users should expect to pass a urine test at the 50 ng/mL cutoff after 10 days.

 There is no guarantee on the detection window of marijuana, particularly for a heavy or chronic user.
-Some users may test positive for up to a month after their last use.
+Some users may test positive on a urine test for up to a month after last use.

-In one extreme case, an individual with a 10-year history of cannabis use tested positive (above 20 ng/mL) for 67 days after quitting.
+In one extreme case, an individual with a ten-year history of cannabis use tested positive (above 20 ng/mL) for 67 days after quitting.

 Marijuana Blood Tests

 Unlike urine tests, blood tests measure active THC and metabolite levels in the bloodstream to determine if an individual has recently used marijuana.

 Blood tests are generally done after a traffic accident, an autopsy when someone has died, or to check for intoxication.